HamadMughal/React-Native-Assessment/README.md

    - Click "Send your first message"
    - Enter notification title and text
    - Select your app as target
-   - Paste the FCM Token get from console.log or from store in your app.
+   - Get FCM token from app logs or Redux store
    - Send the test notification

 ### 5. Verify Setup